Novartis to sell epinephrine injector in U.S. pharmacies amid EpiPen shortage

 The wholesale price for a two-pack of adult-dose syringes is $250, Novartis said, below the $300 charged by Mylan for its authorized generic and for Teva’s generic version of the EpiPen auto-injector.

-Mylan still dominates the market for emergency allergy shots with its EpiPen that delivers a dose of epinephrine in the event of severe, potentially life-threatening allergic reactions to a number of triggers, including bee stings or peanuts.
+Mylan still dominates the market for emergency allergy shots with its EpiPen that delivers a dose of epinephrine in the event of severe, potentially life-threatening allergic reactions to a number of triggers, such as bee stings or peanuts.

-But there has been a shortage of EpiPens in North America, Europe and Canada due to manufacturing delays.
+But there has been a shortage of EpiPens in the United States, Europe and Canada due to manufacturing delays.
 The U.S. Food and Drug Administration added the treatment to its list of drugs in shortage more than a year ago, and it remains on that list.

+Pfizer Inc, which manufactures EpiPens for Mylan, said in a statement on Tuesday that it anticipates further supply shortages over the coming months.

+There is traditionally high demand for the devices in the summer as families look to renew prescriptions ahead of sending children to summer camp or the new school year.

 Teva has built significant market share with its generic this year, reaching 18% of the market in late June, according to a research note from Leerink that cited IQVIA prescription volume data.